NomicFoundation/slang/.changeset/long-tips-pay.md

 "@nomicfoundation/slang": minor
 ---

-add `cursor.consume()` API to allow iterating over all the remaining nodes in the current tree, moving in pre-order traversal, until the cursor is completed.
+add `cursor.remainingNodes()` API to allow iterating over all the remaining nodes in the current tree, moving in pre-order traversal, until the tree is completed.